mediapeers/ansible-role-aws_nat/README.md

     - { role: mpx.aws_nat, nat_eni_id: "{{nat_eni.interface.id}}", vpc: "{{my_vpc}}" }
   tasks:
     # ...

+# Create AMI for autoscaling...
 ```
+The reulting AMI will auto attach to the ENI (which survives all the reboots).

 You can find the `ec2_eni` module here: https://github.com/ansible/ansible-modules-extras/blob/devel/cloud/amazon/ec2_eni.py